BibinBaby14/DSP_LAB/README.md

 7.Properties of DFT

-8. Overlap Add and Save method
+8.Overlap Add and Save method

 9.Implementation of FIR Filter